Skip to content

 Nightscout

-The display and the dial currently display near-real-time (<1 minute lag) data from Nightscout
+The displays and the dial currently display near-real-time (<1 minute lag) data from Nightscout

 Ostensibly most microcontrollers have Bluetooth Low Energy and could communicate directly with the Dexcom G6, BlueJay watch, or even Tandem T-slim X2, though this is not implemented yet.
 Also, that may interfere with other connectivity, as the G6 can communicate with only two devices - one is generally the pump, and the other would have to be this secondary display rather than a possibly more important device like a phone or watch.